 Scope: 40,000 hectares of trees will yield 450,000 - 600,000 cubic metres of high quality structural or appearance grade sawlogs per year.

-Tree species: Stage One of the Financial Assessment, which has just been released for tender, will provide for the final determination regarding species.
+Tree species: Stage One of the Financial Assessment, will provide for the final determination regarding species.
 The Program's aim is to produce a substantial volume of high value timber within 25-35 years and to maximise ecological benefits consistent with this objective.
 Preliminary information suggests that Fast-growing, proven farm forestry species Eucalyptus saligna, E. cladocalyx, E. tricarpa and Corymbia maculata as well as potential for Pinus pinaster and P. radiata are strong candidates.
 We are keen to use native species if feasible.

 Employment: 860 - 940 new jobs created